admpub/httpscerts/README.md

 # Alternative usage without disk access

-The method `certificates.GenerateArrays()` has been added to enable use cases where writing to disk is not desirable.
+The method `httpscerts.GenerateArrays()` has been added to enable use cases where writing to disk is not desirable.
 If the initial check fails, a `tls.Certificate` is populated and passed to a `http.Server` instance.

 ```go
 package main